 However, the biggest issue is: what is the correct WinSCP version I need for my version of BizTalk Server 2016 or 2020?

-And for that reason, Thomas E. Canter, on his day as a Phidiax consultant, decided to create this fantastic PowerShell script BizTalk WinSCP Installer, which during the years, has evolved and was improved by several people like Michael Stephenson, Nicolas Blatter, Niclas Öberg and myself.
+And for that reason, Thomas E. Canter, on his day as a Phidiax consultant, decided to create this fantastic PowerShell script, BizTalk WinSCP Installer, which, during the years, has evolved and been improved by several people like Michael Stephenson, Nicolas Blatter, Niclas Öberg, and me.

-To address this scenario, I created a simple PowerShell version that you could choose the version you want to download and that you can run on any machine with access to the internet without checking the Build version you have in your environment.
+To solve this scenario, I created a simple PowerShell script.
+It allows you to choose the WinSCP version to download.
+You can run it on any machine with internet access.
+The script does not depend on the build version of your environment.

 This is a simple abstract of the PowerShell script: